 What to see in Iceland

 Iceland is often called the land of fire and ice, and for a good reason.
 For me, it is also one of the most unusual places I’ve ever been to and one of the most breathtaking.

 In addition to stunning landscapes, Iceland has some incredible restaurants, music and shopping.
 No matter when you visit, there is plenty to do for everyone.
 The friendly locals are happy to chat with visitors about their homeland and are very helpful and informative.
 They are also interesting storytellers with many amusing tales.

 Self-drive vs guided tours

-Once you’re here, there are many tour companies that offer a variety of tours.
+Once you’re here, many tour companies offer a variety of tours.
 From nature and adventure to health, wellness and even the quirky Game of Thrones tours.
 Most tour companies will pick you up from a designated bus stop (there aren’t that many of them in Reykjavik) and drop you off at the same spot.
 All you have to do is make sure you get there on time.
-Bus drivers have a list of people they are supposed to pick up, which makes it easy to get on the right bus.
+Bus drivers have a list of people they are supposed to pick up, making it easy to get on the right bus.

-The first time I went to Iceland, Alex and I decided to rent a car and drive around the whole island.
-This is always a good option, but it’s important to choose the right type of vehicle to drive around.
+The first time I went to Iceland, Alex and I decided to rent a car and drive around the island.
+This is always a good option, but it’s important to choose the right vehicle type to drive around.
 While the main roads are paved and save to drive on, weather conditions might unnerve those not used to driving in snow.
-Most roads off the main road are pretty wild and having a suitable car, like a 4X4, will keep you safe and you’ll be less likely to get stuck or drive off into a ditch.
+Most roads off the main road are pretty wild and having a suitable car, like a 4X4, will keep you safe, and you’ll be less likely to get stuck or drive off into a ditch.

 Expectations vs reality